Back to Blog

-There is one section of the Australian citizenship test that trips up more people than any other: the values questions.
-Unlike every other part of the test, you cannot afford to get even one values question wrong.
-Miss a single one, and you fail — even if you answer all 15 other questions perfectly.
+One section of the Australian citizenship test trips up more people than any other: the values questions.
+Unlike the rest of the test, you cannot afford to get even one of them wrong.
+Miss a single one and you fail, even if you answer all 15 other questions perfectly.

 Why Values Questions Are Different

-The Australian citizenship test has 20 multiple‑choice questions.
-To pass, you need to meet two separate requirements:
+The Australian citizenship test has 20 multiple-choice questions.
+To pass, you have to clear two separate requirements:

-- Answer all 5 values questions correctly — 100% accuracy on this section, no exceptions.
+2. Answer all 5 values questions correctly.
+100% on this section, no exceptions.

-This means you could score 18 out of 20 (90%) and still fail if one of the questions you got wrong was a values question.
-This is the single most important thing to understand about the citizenship test, and it is the reason the values section deserves more study time than any other topic.
+So you could answer 18 of the 20 questions correctly, well clear of the 75% pass mark, and still fail if one of your two wrong answers was a values question.
+This is the single most important thing to understand about the citizenship test, and it is why the values section deserves more study time than any other topic.

 When Were Values Questions Added?

 The mandatory values component was introduced in November 2020.
-Before this change, the citizenship test treated all 20 questions equally — you simply needed 75% overall to pass.
+Before that, the test treated all 20 questions equally: you simply needed 75% overall to pass.

-The addition of just 5 mandatory‑correct questions caused roughly one in three test‑takers to fail who might previously have passed.
-This tells you exactly how much the values section matters.
+Adding just 5 must-get-right questions pushed roughly one in three test-takers to fail a given sitting who might previously have passed.
+Most still pass eventually, since re-sitting is free: about 95.8% of applicants ultimately passed across calendar 2023.
+That gap tells you how much the values section matters.
+For the full data, see our citizenship test pass rate guide.

 Practise Values Questions Separately